-Have you seen the following text on home appliances you’ve recently bought?
+Have you seen the following text on home appliances you’ve bought recently?

 “WARNING: This product contains chemicals known to the State of California to cause cancer, birth defects or other reproductive harm.”